cogwheel/plasmapong/README.md

 ## Known issues

-* Blur effect isn't centered on the screen
 * Score is not very legible, especially during countdown
 * Ball speed calculation is wonky; there is both a `speed` and `ball_[xy]_delta`